madrecha/pulse/README.md

 * 🔐 **Access control** – Restrict visibility of chats to specific team members.
 * 💾 **Data privacy** – All data is stored **on your PC**, never leaves your office network.
 * 📢 **Bulk messaging** – Send messages to a list of clients in one go.
+* 📢 **Message scheduling** – Schedule messages to be sent to clients, one time or regular interval.
 * 🏷️ **Client tagging** – Tag clients and filter chats easily.
 * 📤 **Export messages** – Export chat data to Excel for analysis or backup.
 * 👥 **Multi-user access** – One WhatsApp session, accessible to **up to 200 users** in your office.